erickingxu/MetalImage/README.md

      ![OriginImage](examples/JackMa.jpg)
      ![SharpenImage](examples/fSharpen.PNG)
 * 3).Some optimizations will be updated.
+* 4).MASS for metal display, 4xsample ,8xsample.[completed]

 ## To-do list in future

 * add 3d model viewer and loader
 * update other beauty algorithm
+* 3d physic engine is on the way
 ## License ##

 MIT-style, with the full license available with the framework in License.txt.